What is chin augmentation?

 Book your chin augmentation consultation at the Michael Horn Center

 It is remarkable what a small change can do to make your face appear younger and more harmonious.
-To find out if a Chicago chin augmentation is the right choice for you, call our team at the Michael Horn Center for Cosmetic Surgery to book a private consultation.
+To find out if a Chicago chin augmentation is the right choice for you, call our team at the Michael Horn Center for Plastic Surgery to book a private consultation.
 You can reach us by using the booking link on this page, or calling our reception team at (312) 202-9000.

 Chin Augmentation FAQs